The best subscription toothbrush

 It is here you could suggest that more time has been spent on the brush and how it performs rather than the packaging.

-Available in 3 different colors, it is the black color handle that I have.
+Available in 3 different colours (black, white, rose gold), it is the black colour handle that I have.

 What is nice to see is that all the accessories match.